jjtolton/scryer-prolog-python/examples/docker/README.md

 - Installing Python with `uv`
 - Creating a virtual environment
 - Installing Python packages (`requests`)
-- Using `scryer-python` to call Python from Prolog
+- Using `scrypy` to call Python from Prolog
 - Making HTTP requests from Python via Prolog

 ## Quick Start